-SSRS has been collecting public squirrel sightings since 2010, and last year we received an incredible 21,910 verified sightings with the help of the Great Scottish Squirrel Survey.
+SSRS has been collecting public squirrel sightings since 2010, last year we received a massive 10,484 sightings with the help of the Great Scottish Squirrel Survey, giving us our third highest recording year to date.
 The data not only improves our understanding of how squirrel populations are changing over time, it also helps our team take direct conservation action.

-With the ongoing impact of Covid-19 and suspension of our annual spring survey, public sightings are more important than ever.
+Public sightings are more important than ever and play a key role in informing red squirrel conservation efforts.
 Each squirrel sighting reported during the Great Scottish Squirrel Survey will provide a detailed snapshot of the current situation on the ground.